HCTM 430 Healthcare Information Systems Implementation • 4 Cr.

 - Examine the impact of healthcare information system implementation, update, and maintenance on overall operations taking into consideration costs/benefits, timing, impact on short-term and long-term system performance and users.

 - Develop and document systems integration and implementation plans, including major tasks and outcomes, roles and responsibilities, timelines, risk analysis and contingency plans, and resources

-- Present and apply best practices in systems integration, hardware and software installation and configuration, unit and systems testing, and systems deployment documentation
+- Determine an optimal testing plan using best practices in systems integration, hardware and software installation and configuration, unit and systems testing, and systems deployment documentation

-- Present standards and regulations relating to systems implementation and analyze their impact on overall systems implementation and deployment
+- Present standards, regulations and accreditation requirements relating to systems selection, implementation, and administration and analyze their impact on day-to-day and long-term planning of operations